Moqume/Cookillian-WP/readme.txt

 2. Statistics to track compliance impact

 == Changelog ==

+= 1.0.17.1 (22 May 2012) =
+* Fixed: Fixed bug that caused the plugin from operating on certain systems

 = 1.0.17 (22 May 2012) =
 * __Added:__ Support for [MaxMind](http://www.maxmind.com) geolocation database or Apache module/NginX GeoIP module